 Local workers - Method of travel to work - All industries

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
-Workforce transport data for the Gunnedah Shire is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.
+Workforce transport data for Gunnedah Shire is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including: